 On the death of his elder brother Blackall Simonds in 1905 who was childless and at his brother’s request, he took on the Blackall name, becoming George Blackall Simonds.
 At this time he had to abandon his arts and in 1910 took on the Chairmanship of the family brewery.
 George was one of the most gifted artists and sculptors of his era.
 His unique talent was for working across a wide range of materials, including marble, copper, silver, bronze, brass, plaster, terracotta, wood and iron.

-He was student no 19 on the register at Bradfield College in Berkshire in 1852.
+In 1852 he became student no19 on the register at Bradfield College in Berkshire and he is buried in St Andrews Churchyard nearby..
 At the age of just 15 he travelled to Dresden to study under Professor Johannes Schilling, moving on to study under Louis Jehotte at The Academy of Brussels, where he reputedly worked on the famous monumental statue of Charlemagne, now in Liège.
 In 1864 at the age of 21 he set up a studio in Rome.
-He returned to London in 1875 working from 152 Buckingham Palace Road.
+He returned to London in 1875, setting up a studio first at 152 Buckingham Palace Road and then in 1888 at Priory Studios in St John’s Wood.

 In 1866 at just 23 years old, Simonds showed his first sculptures in the Royal Academy, over time showing some 44 pieces.
 His sculptures received many favourable reviews and have lost none of their power and grace today.